rotki/rotki/docs/api.rst

            ]
         }

-    :reqjson object addresses: List of addresses that the backend should find names for
+    :reqjson object addresses: List of addresses that the backend should find names for.
+When the blockchain field is missing it will delete the other entries for the same address and the name will be used for all blockchains.

     **Example Response**